benmatthewsed/sdch-2023-docs/scdh_governance.md

 harmonize the datasets and combine them into a single analytical dataset.
-As part of this process we have removed some variables from the SCJS - if you are feeling intrepid you are welcome to spin up your own harmonized dataset from the individual sweeps, but we don’t recommend this.
+As part of this process we have removed some variables from the SCJS - if you are feeling intrepid you are welcome to spin up your own harmonized dataset from the individual sweeps and include any variables you like, but we don’t recommend this.

 You can access the harmonized versions of the datasets via this link: